Twin Knights of Fork Hill

 They had figured out that, on certain days, when the wind was just right, they could jump in two directions at once.

-What they realised, over hundreds of practice jumps, was this:
+What they realised, over hundreds of practice jumps, was a quiet thing.

 If you take off from the right place, you can threaten two places at once.